 Not a part of the tour but if you wish, you can experience the night in the city by motorbike!
 You will ride through the busy streets of Mandalay, as you experience what its nightlife has to offer.
 Enjoy the warm breeze as you journey back seat with your local driver.

-With prior arrangement, your motorbike driver will pick you up at your hotel, and you will speed off into frantic streets of Mandalay until you reach the vibrant vegetable market.
+With prior arrangement, your motorbike driver will pick you up at your hotel.
+You will then speed off into frantic streets of Mandalay until you reach the vibrant vegetable market.
 After exploring the colorful vendor spreads, hop back onto your private motorbike to grab some of Mandalay's most infamous street food.
 Savor some of the best crispy duck the city has to offer and wash it down with a chilled Myanmar beer or soft drink.

 After satisfying your appetite, head off to enjoy a performance, a traditional Daw Ma Ma Naing Marionette show.
 Finally, before being transferred back to your hotel, stop at a district beer station to sip on some cold drinks, enjoy snacks, and dance to the roaring music.